 - Checking all wall-menu frames for the appropriate menus for the current cycle.
-There should be no empty menu frames. - Checking Sleeper Lounge Car for any defects and immediately notifying the Mechanical Department or a Supervisor. - Ensuring all refrigerators and freezers are in the appropriate temperature range prior to accepting delivery of stock from the Catering Vendor. - d) Cash Register/Point-of Sale (POS)/Credit Card Device Checking that cash register/POS/Credit card device is functioning properly and has the correct menu/keys for your service.
+There should be no empty menu frames. - Checking Sleeper Lounge Car for any defects and immediately notifying the Mechanical Department or a Supervisor. - Ensuring all refrigerators and freezers are in the appropriate temperature range prior to accepting delivery of stock from the Catering Vendor.

+d) Point-of Sale (POS)

+Checking that the POS system (tablet, printer and credit card device) is functioning properly and has the correct menu and keys for your service.
 If not, call for a replacement prior to departure.

-• Verify all provisions are delivered and loaded on board.
+- Verify all provisions are delivered and loaded on board. - Ensure that the Catering Vendor loads refrigerated items first with the frozen items next and the dry goods last.

-- Ensure that the Catering Vendor loads refrigerated items first with the frozen items next and the dry goods last. - Verify temperature of "test" item supplied by Catering Vendor and record on the "Temperature Monitoring Report" (NRPC 3513) or enter temperature into the Amtrak approved device adhering to guidelines listed on the monitoring report and all current FDA rules and regulations. - Monitor and record refrigeration in accordance with the current FDA rules and regulations. - Record refrigeration temperature on the "Temperature Monitoring Report" (NPRC 3513) or on the Amtrak approved device following guidelines outlined on form and all FDA rules and regulations.
+- Verify temperature of "test" item supplied by Catering Vendor and record on the "Temperature Monitoring Report" (NRPC 3513) or enter temperature into the Amtrak approved device adhering to quidelines listed on the monitoring report and all current FDA rules and regulations. - Monitor and record refrigeration in accordance with the current FDA rules and regulations. - Record refrigeration temperature on the "Temperature Monitoring Report" (NPRC 3513) or on the Amtrak approved device following guidelines outlined on form and all FDA rules and regulations.